Table of Contents

 What is edema?

-Edema (say: "eh-dee-mah") is swelling or puffiness of parts of the body.
-Edema usually happens in the feet, ankles and legs.
-It can also affect the face and hands.
+Edema is swelling or puffiness of parts of the body.
+Edema usually happens in the feet, ankles, and legs.
+It also can affect the face and hands.
 Pregnant women and older adults often get edema, but it can happen to anyone.

 What causes edema?